nightingale-media-player/nightingale-hacking/CONTRIBUTING.md

 ----------------
 To the exciting part: writing code.
 Finally.
-If you haven't already, [fork this repository](https://github.com/nightingale-media-player/nightingale-hacking/fork), or update the branch you're wokring on to match ours.
+If you haven't already, [fork this repository](https://github.com/nightingale-media-player/nightingale-hacking/fork), or update the branch you're working on to match ours.
 Before you change or add code, if you're working on a bug within a component or certain parts of the UI (mainly bindings), we ask you to create a unit test that reproduces the bug.
 This allows us to make sure we don't reintroduce a bug.